gbv/jskos-cli/README.md

 * `creator` (URI and/or name, separated by a space, in that order; e.g: "https://github.com/stefandesu Stefan Peters")
 * `created` (Date of creation)
 * `uri` (URI of a mapping)
+* `identifier` (additional identifiers, separated by `|`.
+Only supported for CSV output with option `--identifier`)

-1-to-n mappings are not supported yet.
+1-to-n mappings are not supported yet in CSV format.

 ### jskos-enrich